eagle840/killercoda-labs/asdf/step1.md

 `asdf list all ruby`{{exec}}

+Now we'll install ruby 3.1.2, which will take a few minutes

 `asdf install ruby 3.1.2`{{exec}}

 Now we need to set which version of ruby to use, and the [context](https://asdf-vm.com/guide/getting-started.html#global):